DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

     title: Start your training this September
     text: There's still time to apply and start teacher training this September. <a href="/landing/still-time-to-apply">Learn where to find courses and how to get support with your application</a>.
     color: yellow
-inset_text:
-  international-content:
-    text: If you’re a non-UK citizen and need a visa to come to the UK to train to teach, you need to make sure the course you’re applying for sponsors visas. <a href="/non-uk-teachers/visas-for-non-uk-trainees">Find out more about how to apply for a visa to train to teach in England</a>.
-    color: grey
 ---

 $still-time-to-apply$